copier-org/copier/docs/configuring.md

 -   Default value: N/A

 As an alternative to [`--data`][data] you can also pass the path to a YAML file that contains your data.
-Passing a data file is only supported through the CLI.
+!!! info

-This cannot be defined in `copier.yml`, where its equivalent would be just normal questions with default answers.
+    Not supported in `copier.yml` or API calls.
+Only supported through the CLI.

 !!! example